-The event was supported with three times as many people attending as was expected.
+The event was supported by three times as many people attending as was expected.

 The audience learned that the original architect of New Zealand's education system, Charles Bowen, understood three primary essential features an education system must have to provide great good to society:

-- Free, and so accessible with no one locked out
+- Free, and so accessible that no one locked out

 - Compulsory, so no one is locked out of the value of education

-- Secular, so that society would not need to be divide because everyone would have a common platform from we could work together.
+- Secular, so that society would not need to be divided because everyone would have a common platform from we could work together.

 In 1897 Reverend Mckenzie found a loophole in the law known as the Nelson Clause.
 This clause allows schools to nominally close early for special activities.

-Destiny Church, the cult run by Brian and Hanna Tamiki, has made announcements concerning the development of a closed community with its own school.
+Destiny Church, the cult run by Brian and Hanna Tamaki, has made announcements concerning the development of a closed community with its own school.
 The likelihood is that the children that will attend this school, and it will likely be a charter school, will be exposed to a curriculum with some disturbing religious elements.
-Tamaki's rhetoric suggests that a christian nationalist agenda will be pushed though propaganda in the schools curriculum.
-Tamaki previously stated circa 2003 that Destiny church would be running this country by 2008.
+Tamaki's rhetoric suggests that a Christian nationalist agenda will be pushed through propaganda in the schools' curriculum.
+Tamaki previously stated circa 2003 that Destiny Church would be running this country by 2008.

 You may think "well they can teach their kids what they like".
 Perhaps, but should they do that on your dime?
 And what effect would this have on future New Zealand society?
 Please remember what German Christian nationalists did for Europe just before the middle of the 20th century.
 Like the many citizens of Nazi Germany, there is no reason to suggest that members of DC are malevolent (except for the questions surrounding the money trail), but certainly they are wildly misinformed and blind to the negative consequences of growing this ideology in the population, or of creating a theocracy.